-On 14 September 2015, the Group acquired the entire share capital of Musgrave Retail Partners GB Limited and its subsidiaries ('Budgens and Londis') for $\mathfrak{L}40m$ on a cash/debt free basis with a normalised working capital level.
-This resulted in overall consideration of $\mathfrak{L}110.9m$ being the sum of $\mathfrak{L}40.0m$ plus net cash acquired of $\mathfrak{L}66.4m$ and a working capital adjustment of $\mathfrak{L}4.5m$.
+During the prior period, the Group acquired the entire share capital of Musgrave Retail Partners GB Limited and its' subsidiaries ('Budgens and Londis') for £40.0m on a cash/debt free basis with a normalised working capital level.
+This resulted in overall consideration of £110.9m being the sum of £40.0m plus net cash acquired of £66.4m and a working capital adjustment of £4.5m.
 Originally, it was acquired by Booker Group plc, but this was subsequently transferred to Booker Wholesale Holdings Ltd.